CANSTAR

 • Deposit and settlement

-• Research including charting, company information, market information, dynamic trading platform and alerts
+• Research, including charting, company information, market information, dynamic trading platform and alerts

-• Trade including capabilities, market access and margin loan
+• Trade, including capabilities and market access

 • Closing